-This program is targeted at stage 1 and 2 students and aims to increase students’ knowledge and understanding of our local, threatened shorebirds.
+This program is for Stage 2-3 primary school students and aims to increase students’ knowledge and understanding of our local, threatened species.

-Bournda EEC staff can visit your school to deliver a fun and interactive program that includes student role play activities, interesting displays, information and more; in total the activities last for about an hour.
+Bournda EEC will deliver a fun and interactive webinar that includes guest speakers, student activities, interesting displays, and ideas on how students can help monitor threatened species in their school and backyard using iNaturalist; the activities last for about half an hour.

 There is no cost for this program.
 Complete the contact form below if you would like to participate.